Art is a voice of faith through the ages

 First user CENTERED design

-What happens when people see it for the first time, respond to it and engage with it, this to me is pure fun.
+What happens when people see something for the first time, respond to it and engage with it?
+This to me is the fun of creation.
 I think of the story of Genesis when God created the animals then couldn’t wait to show them to man to see what he would call them.
-Of all things he had to to do, The creator couldn’t wait to see what the human being would think about it.
-The first UX research interview.
+Call it the first user review.
+The creator enthused and curious about what the human being would think about it is something i can relate to.

 Elijah, the fiery prophet

-The stories and people of the bible.
-The story of Elijah is one of my favorites.
-Having just won the victory of his life, he became so depressed he crawled into a cave and wished to die.
+The story of Elijah is a favorite.
+Having just won the victory of his life, he became so depressed he crawled into a cave and wanted to die.
 And God said.
 Why don’t you eat something and have some rest.
-And and after Elijah woke from his nap he decided hings weren’t so bad after all.
+And and after Elijah woke from his nap he decided things weren’t so bad after all.

 This bust of Elijah is one i made quite some time ago.
 As I was making it with a fiery hot flame, I was thinking about the fiery nature of his personality.
 My only problem is that I wish you could see the flames used to create this.
 Then again, looking at this, maybe you can imagine the flame?

 I often ask people what year is it?.
 I usually do this when I feel a technology or process is out of date, like people still using fax machines.
 Of course I'm being sarcastic to make a point, like “that's so 1995” or “1980 just called and they want their technology back”.

 I could also ask the question to make another point.
 That is, What does the date we use referring to?
 Why is it 2019?
 What does that mean?
 The point is that 2019 is certainly not the age of the planet by anyone's scale.
 It is the time since Christ’s first visit.